3-Lie Algebras, Ternary Nambu-Lie algebras and the Yang-Baxter equation: Introduction

 This article, in fact, studies and widely expands a class of examples considered in \cite{EZ}, where Lie algebras with ternary operations defined by compositions of brackets are seen to provide TSD objects in the symmetric monoidal category of vector spaces.
-Here, we show that $3$-Lie algebras, and in particular ternary Nambu-Lie algebras, are also suitable for the purpose of constructiong TSD objects.
-While the main results of \cite{EZ} make use of cocommutativity, we show that although in the case of the present article cocommutativity is not satisfied, we can still obtain associated quantum invariants of framed links.
+Here, we show that $3$-Lie algebras, and in particular ternary Nambu-Lie algebras, are also suitable for the purpose of constructing TSD objects.

-We note that our results do not require further regularity assumptions, such as simplicity or semi-simplicity of the Lie algebras, but only depend on the defining axioms of (Nambu-)Lie algebras.
+We note that our algebraic results do not require further regularity assumptions, such as simplicity or semi-simplicity of the Lie algebras, but only depend on the defining axioms of (Nambu-)Lie algebras.
 In fact, one can see that the TSD objects of this article determine a representation of the framed braid group also when no assumption is made on the dimensionality of the underlying Lie algebra.
 In other words, the ternary (Nambu-)Lie algebra we start with, can be taken to be infinite.
-In order to apply the construction to obtain framed link invariants it is necessary, though, to restrict our attention to objects that satisfy some finiteness condition, in the sense that the trace of the associated operators converges in the ground field.
-Clearly, dealing with a finite dimensional Lie algebra is the easiest way to ensure the well definedness of trace.

 The article is organized as follows.
 In Section~\ref{sec:pre} we recall basic definitions that will be used throughout the paper.
-In Section~\ref{sec:LieTSD} we consider the case of TSD objects associated to compositions of binary Lie brackets, and consrtuct the associated YB operators.
-Section~\ref{sec:ternaryLie} is dedicated to the case of ternary Nambu-Lie algebras and their corresponding YB operators.
+In Section~\ref{sec:LieTSD} we consider the case of TSD objects associated to compositions of binary Lie brackets, and construct the associated YB operators.
+Section~\ref{sec:ternaryLie} is dedicated to the case of ternary (Nambu-)Lie algebras and their corresponding YB operators.
 In Section~\ref{sec:invariants} we define twisting morphisms, for the TSD objects given in the previous sections, such that to obtain representations of the infinite framed braid group $\mathbb{FB}_\infty$.
+We consider the problem of deforming the YB operators and the effect of such deformations on the associated framed link invariants in some special cases for low-dimensional Lie algebras (with TSD operation induced by composition of binary operations and by ternary operations), and some links with small number of crossings.

-{ {\bf Acknowledgements.} EZ has been funded by the Estonian Research Council through the grant: MOBJD679.}
+{ {\bf Acknowledgements.} EZ has been funded by the Estonian Research Council through the grant: MOBJD679.
+The authors would like to thank M. Saito and M. Elhamdadi for useful suggestions, and the referee for valuable comments that have helped to improve the article significantly.}